Jack Reynolds (American football)

 John Sumner Reynolds (born November 22, 1947), nicknamed "Hacksaw", is an American former professional football player who was a linebacker in the National Football League (NFL).
 He was a first-round draft pick by the Los Angeles Rams in the 1970 NFL draft and played there 11 years before going to the San Francisco 49ers in 1981.
 He played with the 49ers for four more years and won two Super Bowls with them: Super Bowl XVI and Super Bowl XIX.
-He wore the number 64 throughout his career, and played in a total of 13 postseason games, including the Pro Bowls following the 1975 and 1980 seasons.
+He wore the number 64 throughout his career, and was named to two Pro Bowls.

+College career

 Reynolds played college football for the Tennessee Volunteers, first as a fullback and then moving to linebacker.
 He earned his nickname in 1969 by cutting an abandoned 1953 Chevrolet Bel Air (some accounts claim it was a Porsche) in half with a hacksaw after his previously unbeaten Volunteers returned from an embarrassing 38–0 road loss to Ole Miss.
 "I came back to school and I was very upset," Reynolds said.
 "I had to do something to relieve my frustration."
 He decided to turn the abandoned car into a trailer for his newly purchased Jeep.
 After working through the night on the project, chewing through 13 hacksaw blades, he returned the next day with some teammates to show off his handiwork.
 However, when they arrived, both halves of the car were gone.
 For the remainder of his career, the nickname stuck.